amdigital-co-uk/docs-playbook/docs/4.-Backlog-Management/3-Amigos-&-Readying-Backlog-Items/README.md

 - planning and executing the definition work
 - supporting the build and release phase by resolving queries and updating requirements

-// TODO: Set out the specific responsibilities of each of the 3A roles.
+`// TODO:  Set out the specific responsibilities of each of the 3A roles.

 # Backlog Prioritisation
-// Todo: describe impact & urgency ranking
+`// TODO:  describe impact & urgency ranking

 # Sprint Candidates
-// Todo: describe impact & urgency ranking
+`// TODO:  describe impact & urgency ranking